Minor in Archaeology

 UCAS code: Your UCAS code will be the code of your Major.

 Available for students starting in September 2018.

 If you choose a Minor in Archaeology you will discover the richness and diversity of the human past and the key events and processes that have shaped our human world.
 You will time-travel from the earliest periods of human evolution through major periods of British and European prehistory up to recent colonial pasts.
 Along the way you will gain a deep understanding of archaeology and its unique approaches to the study of history and what it means to be human.

 You will be introduced to archaeology at a global scale in World Archaeology BCE and AD as we take a chronological overview of human history.
 During lectures and tutorials you will actively explore the fundamental topics that still drive archaeological inquiry today.
 Who are our human ancestors?
 How did tools help shape human evolution?
 Why did people become farmers?
 Why did people build monuments?
 Were the Vikings raiders or traders?
 What does architecture reveal about medieval religion?

-In your second year, you will take one core module in each semester.
-In semester one you will be introduced to some of the big debates in the study of human prehistory.
-This builds on knowledge gained in your first year, but takes a more problem oriented approach.
-In the second semester you will explore, via lectures and seminars, major theoretical approaches used in the discipline.
-Don’t be put off by the focus on theory though, these are fun classes and will provide useful grounding for many other subjects beyond archaeology.
+In your second year, you will be introduced to some of the big debates in the study of human prehistory, building on knowledge gained in your first year, but taking a more problem oriented approach.
+You will also explore, via lectures and seminars, major theoretical approaches used in the discipline.

 Choose one option module from: